traoreabraham931-creator/Call_prediction/README.md

 It is worth mentioning that this Machine Learning project focuses on building and evaluating a regression model for call price prediction.
 Specifically, it demonstrates the full pipeline from data processing to the dockerization of the code as well as its evaluation.

+The objective of this project is not to achieve state-of-the-art results on stock price prediction, but to showcase the author ability to present a structured approach to deal with a prediction task through Machine/Deep Learning techniques.

 ---

 ## Overview